Thursday, April 23, 2015

 Topless Jeep collage

-✅ Do: Fold Your Top into the Perfect Jeep “W”
+✅ Fold Your Soft Top into the Perfect Jeep “W”

-Folding your soft top correctly into the signature “W” shape helps extend its life and prevents creases or damage.
+Folding your soft top correctly into the signature “W” shape helps prevent creases, zipper stress, and long-term damage.

 📺 Watch my How to Fold the Jeep W